TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Methodology

 \section{Methodology}

-In this section, we present the comprehensive methodology of \ourmethod{}, designed to enhance the e2e FD-SLM by utilizing text guidance.
-This approach is divided into two key frameworks: one for planning and segmenting spoken dialogue into turns and performing speech-text alignment, and the other for modeling text-guided full-duplex dialogue.
+We present the comprehensive methodology of \ourmethod{}, designed to enhance e2e FD-SLMs by utilizing text guidance on real-world speech data.
+This approach is divided into two key frameworks: one for dynamically segmenting spoken dialogue into turns and performing speech-text data alignment, and the other for modeling text-guided full-duplex dialogue.